karl/pokecardmaker.net/README.md

 - To validate TypeScript types, run `npm run typecheck`
 - To lint the code, run `npm run lint`
 - To fix possible lint errors in the code, run `npm run lint:fix`
+- To optimize all images in the assets folder, run `npm run optimize:images`

 ## Adding new cards
 In order to add new cards, set icons, rarity icons or rotation icons, a few steps are required.
 Here is an example of adding a new set icon: